 You can also make a call directly from your Apple Watch.

-You can also use Siri to make a call by saying "Hey Siri" and then "Call Mum," for example.
+Try saying "Hey Siri" and then "Call Mum," for example.